Brian S. Kern, MD

 After graduating from St. Louis University, Dr. Kern attended the Southern Illinois University School of Medicine before completing an orthopedic surgery residency at Southern Illinois University of Springfield.
 Finally, he ended his medical training with a sports medicine fellowship at the Southern California Orthopedic Institute in Los Angeles, California.

 Dr. Kern has practiced orthopedic medicine at The Orthopaedic Institute of Western Kentucky (OIWK) since it began in 2009.
 In 2021, he was commissioned as a Kentucky Colonel for his service and accomplishments in the community.
-He is also the President of OIWK, the Medical Director of The Orthopaedic Institute Surgery Center.
+He is also the co-founder and President of OIWK and the Medical Director of The Orthopaedic Institute Surgery Center.
 Dr. Kern is a fellow of the American Academy of Orthopedic Surgery, a diplomat in the American Board of Orthopedic Surgeons, and is a member of the American Academy of Orthopedic Sports Medicine, Arthroscopy Association of North America, Kentucky Medical Association, and Southern Orthopedic Association.

 Comprehensive Shoulder and Knee Surgery

 Reverse and Anatomic Shoulder Replacement

 Arthroscopic Shoulder Labral Repair

 Fracture Care of the Upper and Lower Extremities

 Rend Lake College – Academic All American in baseball and basketball